A six-figure freelancer on how freelance writers can find a content marketing niche that is not only profitable, but fun and fulfilling.

-If you want to understand the importance of specializing in a content marketing niche (or two), try looking at it this way.
+If you want to understand the importance of specializing in a content marketing niche (or two), here’s a story for you.

 Notice what we didn’t do?
 We didn’t go to see the local general practitioner.
 And if we had, we’d have been transferred to specialized care anyway.